-The Seacoast Artists Gallery was started about three and a half years ago by the Seacoast Artists Guild.
-The gallery functions as an artist and art-lovers community spot where artists can showcase their pieces to the public, as well as convene to share ideas and give and receive support.
+The gallery was started about three-and-a-half years ago by the Seacoast Artists Guild, and functions as an art-lovers community spot where artists can showcase their pieces to the public as well as convene to share ideas and give and receive support.

-“We were looking for a venue in Myrtle Beach,” Woody Bower, president of the Artists Guild and director of the gallery tells me, “and the Market Common management team was looking and hoping for a gallery to come into the area; it worked out to both of our advantages.”
+“We were looking for a venue in Myrtle Beach, and the Market Common management team was looking and hoping for a gallery to come into the area; it worked out to both of our advantages,” says Woody Bower, president of the Seacoast Artists Guild and director of the gallery.

-“Myrtle Beach doesn’t have a lot of art galleries,” he continues, “and this is where a majority of our members are.
+“Myrtle Beach doesn’t have a lot of art galleries.
+And this is where a majority of our members are.
 We wanted to offer our members this market as well as a community venue.”

-“The gallery here is the biggest repository of art along the Grand Strand,” Woody tells me.
+“The gallery here is the biggest repository of art along the Grand Strand,” Woody says.

 “Art gives me a chance to show others how I see things,” says Sharon.
 “I always say that lots of artists can look at one thing, a tree for example, and present it in many different ways.
 Art gives me a way to communicate.
 I communicate through my paintings.
 It’s a way to share opinions, whether they’re political, social or just personal.”

-There is a classroom in the gallery where adult classes in subjects like life studies with figure drawing, water color, acrylic and oil painting, are offered to guild members and the public.
+There is a classroom in the gallery where adult classes are offered to guild members and the public in subjects like: life-studies with figure drawing, water color, acrylic and oil painting.
 Classes are limited to ages 16 and over, and are for beginners as well as more advanced students.

-“We’re not trying to make money, but to be a venue for artists and young artists to grow,” Woody tells me.
+“We’re not trying to make money, but to be a venue for artists and young artists to grow,” Woody says.
 “Because we’re a non-profit, we’re not driven by sales.”